Search cost: Heterogenous search model

+The signal-jamming paradigm is another way that obfuscation might affect consumer search.
+Even though search costs are linear, allowing the exogenous component of customer search costs to be unknown makes obfuscation individually viable for enterprises.
+The underlying premise of this signal-jamming method is simple: if the time cost of the search is originally unknown, customers know about pricing from their initial purchasing encounters, therefore obfuscation boosts consumer expectations about future search costs.
+This method appears to be viable for a wide range of applications.

+For instance, it appears probable that customers may anticipate that receiving a second quote will take up a comparable amount of time if a home enhancement contractor spends quite some time preparing and submitting their bid and takes an extensive amount of time with the customer addressing the job's specifics.
+Whilst obfuscation is uniquely logical in this model, the mechanics of this model vary, which affects the outcomes in various ways.
+Among these is an issue with excessive obfuscation that makes both lesser.

-Examples of Search Costs
+Examples of search costs

-Fuel Shortages
+Fuel shortages

-During the early and late 70s, The Organisation of Arab Petroleum Exporting Countries, or OAPEC, stopped all its exports to the US, South Africa, Portugal, and the Netherlands due to their support of Israel in the Yom Kippur War.
+During the early and late 1970s, The Organisation of Arab Petroleum Exporting Countries, or OAPEC, stopped all its exports to the US, South Africa, Portugal, and the Netherlands due to their support of Israel in the Yom Kippur War.
 Before the sanctions were imposed, the United States was receiving on average two thirds of its oil from OAPEC countries.
 This caused a big shortage of fuel.
 Motorists and business owners started having to spend more and more time looking for service stations with fuel in stock.
 Once a station was found motorists then had to wait in queues, sometimes as long as five miles, in order to fill up.
 In some areas odd-even rationing was even instated.
 This meant that on odd numbered days only vehicles with odd numbers as the last digit on their number plate would be allowed to buy fuel and vice versa for even numbers.
 Activities such as searching for fuel (the product) over time is called intertemporal search behaviour and is often associated with cross-sectional search behaviour.
 Motorists comparing fuel prices at different service stations at a given point in time is an example of cross-sectional search behaviour.
 These search behaviours result in a search cost to the consumer through the disutility gained in lost time.
 During stages of fuel shortages, such as those mentioned above, there is an overall increase in these search behaviours and thus an increase in search costs.
 Increasing search costs decreases the price elasticity of demand and thus suppliers increase prices.